UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 <choice id="1" >
 <opt text="<code>!pytest travel_location</code>"  >

-You do not need to use your function name
+You do not need to use your function name.

 </opt>